 You can hire me as a freelance iOS and Android developer for designing and developing apps.
 Sometimes I also work free on ideas and apps for non-profit organizations or open source projects.
 Use the contact form at the bottom of the page to contact me.

 By optimizing some settings on your Apple Watch or iPhone you can increase the ease of use of the app.
 These are all optional and mostly dependent on your personal preference.

-If you use TimeBuzz often it's handy to keep it in the Dock.
-This is a new feature in watchOS 3.
-You activate the Dock by pressing the button below the digital crown (the old Friends button).
+With watchOS 3 you can add TimeBuzz to the Dock by pressing the button below the digital crown (the old Friends button).
 All apps in the Dock will remain in memory so that TimeBuzz will open almost instantly (except for the first time).